-Albania has an incredible found of build culture heritage.
-Only the World Heritage Sites of Berat and Gjirokastra list approximately 800 monuments.
-Albania as a country started to protect their culture heritage relatively early.
-The historical Cities of Berat and Gjirokastra have been declared as museum cities since 1961.
-In 1962 were established specialized institutions, called “conservation ateliers”, responsible for maintenance and restoration works on monuments.
-These institutions employed the most skilled craftsmen at the time and functioned until the beginning of ‘90’s as schools for new apprentices.
+Albania has an incredible fund of build culture heritage.
+Only the World Heritage Sites of Berat and Gjirokastra, declared as museum cities since 1961, list approximately 800 monuments.
+In 1962, specialized institutions called “conservation ateliers” were established, responsible for maintenance and restoration works on monuments.
+These institutions employed the most skilled craftsmen and functioned until the beginning of the 1990’s as schools for new apprentices.